Mahender-Bollam/expense-tracker/README.md

 - The app ensures to add expense with details from user in a form and append new expense in the displayed list.
 - It allows to update the expense detailes like description, amount, category and date on click on expense.
 - It allows to delete to unwanted expense on clicking trash icon.
+- Integrated with backend and firebase and stored user added expenses in firebase.

 ##  Tech Stack